-Timeline: News Corp and the phone-hacking scandal
+TIMELINE: News Corp and the phone-hacking scandal

 November 14 - A public inquiry, chaired by Lord Leveson, begins its investigations into media ethics.

+February 29 - James Murdoch relinquishes his position as executive chairman of News International.
+He remains deputy chief operating officer of News Corp.

+March 13 - Police arrest Brooks for a second time as well as five other people including her husband Charlie Brooks.

-March 13, 2012 - James Murdoch, in a letter, apologizes to those affected by the hacking scandal but says he was let down by senior staff on whom he had relied.
+James Murdoch, in a letter, apologises to those affected by the hacking scandal but says he was let down by senior staff on whom he had relied.
 He severs all ties with News Corp's British newspaper business on March 24 and resigns as chairman of BSkyB on April 3.

+March 28 - Pressure grows in Britain and Australia for new investigations into News Corp, after allegations that it ran a secret unit that promoted pirating of pay-TV rivals.

+April 26 - Rupert Murdoch tells the Leveson inquiry his News of the World tabloid was an "aberration", accusing journalists of concealing a phone-hacking culture, and saying he wished he had shut it down sooner.

 May 1 - A report by the parliamentary committee says that Rupert Murdoch is not fit to head a major company and should take responsibility for the culture of illegal phone hacking.
 It also finds that his son, James, showed an "astonishing" lack of curiosity, raising questions about his competence.

-May 10 - Coulson, former News of the World editor, appears at the Leveson inquiry and says Cameron's Conservative Party had asked few questions about his past not carried out full security checks.
-Rebekah Brooks appears on May 11 and provides colorful details of her friendships with the cream of British politics.
+May 10 - Coulson, former News of the World editor, appears at the Leveson inquiry and says that Cameron's Conservative Party asked few questions about his past had not carried out full security checks.
+Rebekah Brooks will appear on May 11.

-May 15 - Brooks is charged with interfering with a police investigation into a phone hacking scandal.
-The charges against Brooks, her husband and four others are the first since police re-launched an investigation into alleged illegal practices at Murdoch's British newspapers.
-Brooks makes a preliminary appearance in a London court on June 13.

-July 24 - Prosecutors say Coulson and Brooks are to be charged with phone-hacking offences, as well as six other senior former News of the World journalists and staff.